COV-IRT/SARS-CoV-2_workshop/module2/README.md

 2- `dx run app-cloud_workstation --ssh`
 3- Select `0` (project: COVID_Workshop_Baylor_Rice_instructors)
 4- It will ask you for the duration: `1d`
-4- Select `2` copy and paste this directory to prompt `source/module1-2_tools`
+5- Select `2` copy and paste this directory to prompt `source/module1-2_tools`

+This will start the instance, next:

-5- Copy and run `. .bashrc`
+6- Copy and run `. .bashrc`
-6- Use these commands to set environment.
+7- Use these commands to set environment.
 ```
 unset DX_WORKSPACE_ID
 dx cd $DX_PROJECT_CONTEXT_ID: